 Whilst in Gwynedd, Beuno fell out with its king, Cadwallon, after discovering that the land he had been given for a church was actually owned by someone else.
 After cursing Cadwallon, a cousin of the king offered Beuno his own lands of Clynnog, so fearful was he of Beuno’s curse.
-It is at Clynnog in Gwynedd that Beuno is buried, and by the church that is far too big for the village it stands in, there is another holy well dedicated to Beuno.
+It is at Clynnog in Gwynedd that Beuno is buried, and by the church that would seem far too big for the village it stands within, there is another holy well dedicated to Beuno.

-And the stone head is fascinating.
-There is an air of the terribly ancient about it, the fearsomely pagan.
+And the stone head is absolutely fascinating and rather fabulous.
+There is an air of the terribly ancient about it, the fearsomely pagan, though there is little evidence to say that it is either.
 Stanley called it, ‘a rude representation of a human head’, and he is quite right to have done so.
 Who is it?
 What is it?
-It has often been thought of as being representative of a Celtic head cult, and why not?
-Truthfully, it is as possible as many other suggestions.
+It has often been thought of as being representative of a Celtic head cult, but it’s unlikely given that in fact on closer inspection, the head is clearly attached to a set of shoulders and possibly a pair of crossed arms.
+Of course, it could well have been recycled from a building elsewhere and brought to the well at a later date.
 Given Beuno’s miraculous reattachment of his niece’s head, could it be St Winefride?What of Beuno himself?
-Truth is, we will likely as never know.
-The lack of written records is a pain, since other than Morton’s references, there is no earlier references to the well, or how it looked, or what it was for, if anything?
-Many have chosen to view this as evidence of its lack of importance, and perhaps with good reason, but on the other hand…
+Truth is, we will likely never know.
+Whatever its providence, its weathered weirdness is a delight, a curious presence in a quite glorious place.

 Archaeologia Cambrensis, Rev. C.A.
 Newdigate, (April 1897) p.
 108-124

 The Autobiography of Sir Henry Morton Stanley, Houghton Mifflin Co.
 (1909)

 The Holy Wells of Wales, Francis Jones, Cardiff, (1954)